wein.plus

 Yeast types

 Yeasts play a decisive role in fermentation.
 After pressing, they multiply rapidly in the grape must by sprouting and dividing.
 Towards the end, there are 50 to 200 billion yeast cells per litre of wine.
 The biochemical processes are controlled by enzymes contained in the yeasts; the zymase complex is responsible for fermentation.
 Natural or wild yeasts are present in large quantities in the vineyard and elsewhere (air) and enter the cellar with the grapes.
-They can also trigger fermentation on their own, which used to be common practice.
-In this case we speak of spontaneous fermentation.
-However, this is much more difficult to control, but is favoured especially in connection with organic viticulture for organic wines and natural wines.
+They can also trigger fermentation on their own, which was common practice in the past.
+This spontaneous fermentation is more difficult to control, but is favoured for organic wines and natural wines, especially in connection with organic viticulture.

-Pure yeasts (cultured yeasts) are used to initiate the mainly used pure yeast fermentation.
-These guarantee a fast, complication-free start to fermentation.
+Pure culture fermentation is initiated using pure culture yeasts (cultured yeasts).
+These guarantee a fast fermentation start.
 If necessary, this is supported by starter cultures (also fermentation starters).
-Saccharomyces cerevisiae is the most important type of yeast involved at the start worldwide.
+Saccharomyces cerevisiae is the most important yeast species involved in the start worldwide.
 The alcohol-sensitive yeast species die quickly during fermentation, in the case of natural yeasts from around 14% vol. Only the alcohol-resistant (cultured yeasts) survive until they too stop working at 16 to 18% vol. alcohol content.
 In the production of spirits, "turbo yeasts" are used which are even viable up to 20% vol. Sugar conversion is a multi-stage process caused by the yeast complex zymase.
 A special type of yeast is flor, which forms during the production of certain types of sherry.

 Fermentation process